Select Page

 R

-Third graders making cards for cancer patients on Valentine’s Day.
+Third graders making cards for cancer patients and for veterans

 R

-Fourth graders organizing a toy drive, cleaning a neighbor’s yard, and cleaning the SVdP Cemetery
+Fourth graders organizing a toy drive and cleaning the SVdP Cemetery for Memorial Day

 Middle School / Junior High